deepakcdo/JetFuelExecute/README.md

 # JetFuelExecute
-JetFuelExecute is a Remote Procedure Call (RPC) library over a super fast journaled messaging bus.
+JetFuelExecute is a Remote Procedure Call (RPC) library over a super fast journaled and reliable messaging bus.

-JetFuel allows a developer to publish a function on a bus and any other client connected to the bus to call it.
+JetFuelExecute allows a developer to publish a function on a bus and any other client connected to the bus to call it.
+It takes care of all message and type conversion.
 The bus itself is journaled so you can easily look at fields of the request and response.
-This should simplify the life of developers and support staff who constantly have to degub issues.
+This should simplify the life of developers and support staff who constantly have to debug production issues.

 This library forms the basis of a very good command / response paradigm.
+This is bread and butter for most applications.
+When one process has to tell another process to do something and report back.

+Apart from the awesome flexibility of just publishing and calling remote function with full audit JetFuelExecute also provides these extra features :-
+1) Automatic timeout response if the publishing server goes down so you client is not waiting for ever.
+2) Removal of published functions if the publisher that published it disconnects.
+So client always knows what functions are really available before making the call
+3) Type safety of parameters.
+So when you send a integer its received as a integer
+4) Coming soon - The Ability to handle client disconnects. e.g. if a client calls function like QuoteOn and then disconnects after a few minutes, the function publisher that processed the QuoteOn request will realise the client disconnected and execute a clean up action.
+Here a clean up action could pull all the quotes from the market for the disconnected user.
+5) Coming soon - Ability to make a function call which is executed by several publishers. e.g. if you have BankOff function published by 5 different gateways, you can call this once and each of the 5 publisher will execute this.
+This is very powerful feature and needs to be understood and used very carefully.
+6) Coming soon - Subscriptions requests.
+This will allow you to create a function which can stream you continuous updates till you unsubscribe.
+Very useful if you want to get a stream of custom price calculations.

-Currently the only bus that is suported is http://www.crankuptheamps.com/ In the future other buses will be supported.
+Currently the only bus that is supported is http://www.crankuptheamps.com/ In future other buses will be supported.

-This project currently has the java implemention, in the near future we will javascript and C implementation.
-This means JetFuel funcitons can be published and called from multiple languages.
+This project currently has the java implementation, in the near future we will javascript and C implementation.
+This means JetFuelExecute functions can be published and called from multiple languages.

 JetFuelExplorer is another tool set you can use with JetFuelExecute.
 With JetFuelExplorer you can do 3 important things

-1) View avaialble functions that are published by other servers
+1) View available functions that are published by other servers
 ![screenshot](http://headfront.co.uk/JetFuelExecuteAvailableFunctions.png)

 2) Test a function - this is so useful